 Confusion flourished as about 154,000 nearby residents were evacuated from surrounding communities.
 The commission found “the government, the regulators, and TEPCO management lacked the preparation and the mindset to efficiently operate an emergency response to an accident of this scope.”
 The report concluded that “the residents’ confusion over the evacuation stemmed from the regulators’ negligence and failure over the years to implement adequate measures against a nuclear disaster, as well as a lack of action by previous governments and regulators focused on crisis management.”

 The IAEA also faulted lax oversight by the Ministry of Economy, Trade and Industry, saying the ministry posed an inherent conflict of interest as the government agency in charge of both regulating and promoting the nuclear power industry.

 I read that the Bulletin of the Atomic Scientists, a group that equips decision makers with information to reduce man-made threats to human existence, noted that the Japanese government has since made important efforts to improve the nuclear industry’s safety culture and ensure the independence of the Japanese nuclear regulatory agency.
 As of mid-2018, five plants with nine reactors, out of the 54 in operation at the time of the accident, met the new standards.

 The Bulletin also said many other countries have revised their nuclear power programs and strengthened safety rules, with independent regulators, stricter safety standards, and replacing obsolete reactors with modern ones; and improved safety measures in the design and construction of reactors.
 Personnel training has also become an integral to safety-culture programs.

-But for all the human cost and environmental damage, only one criminal case came out of the Fukushima disaster, and in 2019 a Japanese court cleared all three former Tepco executives who were accused of negligence.
+But for all the human cost and environmental damage, only one criminal case came out of the Fukushima disaster, a Japanese court in 2019 cleared all three former Tepco executives who were accused of negligence.
 When corporations are to blame, apparently no-one is responsible.

 © 2021 Su Cummings.
 All rights reserved.